The Art of Walking Slowly: Slow Trekking

 Characteristics of Slow Trekking

-Connection with Nature → The focus is on the details of the landscape, the sounds of the forest, the scents, and the tactile sensations of the ground.
+• Deep Connection with Nature → Hikers immerse themselves in the environment, noticing subtle details of the landscape, the sounds of wildlife, the scents of plants, and the textures beneath their feet.

 Difference Between Slow Trekking and Slow Hiking